ShanksChen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because the images in the dataset have RGB layers.
+First I decided to convert the images to grayscale because the images in the dataset have RGB layers.
 After grayscale it become one layer.

-As a last step, I normalized the image data because the image data should be normalized so that the data has mean zero and equal variance.
+Then I normalized the image data because the image data should be normalized so that the data has mean zero and equal variance.
 For image data, `(pixel - 128)/ 128` is a quick way to approximately normalize the data and can be used in this project.

-After normalized the image data, I shuffle the test set by the function *shuffle* from *sklearn.utils*
+The result wsa that all pixel value in image data were between -1 and 1.

+After nomalized function, I shuffled the image data.
+Because to avoiding the over fitting.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.